-When future refurbishments are carried out, there are a number of observations that would improve the building.
+When future refurbishments are carried out, there are several observations that would improve the building.
 These observations can be found at the end of this document.

 After considering the use of the premise and the occupants within the block, the consequences for life safety in the event of a fire would be slight harm.